Ashkenazi Jews: Jewish–Roman Wars

-Late Antiquity
+Late antiquity

-Many Jews were denied full Roman citizenship until Emperor Caracalla granted all free peoples this privilege in 212 CE.
-Jews were required to pay a poll tax until the reign of Emperor Julian in 363 CE.
 In the late Roman Empire, Jews were free to form networks of cultural and religious ties and enter into various local occupations.
-But, after Christianity became the official religion of Rome and Constantinople in 380 CE, Jews were increasingly marginalized.
+However, after Christianity became the official religion of Rome and Constantinople in 380 CE, Jews were increasingly marginalized.

 The Synagogue in the Agora of Athens is dated to the period between 267 and 396 CE.
 The Stobi Synagogue in Macedonia was built on the ruins of a more ancient synagogue in the 4th century, while later in the 5th century, the synagogue was transformed into a Christian basilica.
 Hellenistic Judaism thrived in Antioch and Alexandria, and many of these Greek-speaking Jews would convert to Christianity.

 Sporadic epigraphic evidence in gravesite excavations, particularly in Brigetio (Szőny), Aquincum (Óbuda), Intercisa (Dunaújváros), Triccinae (Sárvár), Savaria (Szombathely), Sopianae (Pécs) in Hungary, and Mursa (Osijek) in Croatia, attest to the presence of Jews after the 2nd and 3rd centuries where Roman garrisons were established.
 There was a sufficient number of Jews in Pannonia to form communities and build a synagogue.
 Jewish troops were among the Syrian soldiers transferred there, and replenished from the Middle East.
 After 175 CE Jews and especially Syrians came from Antioch, Tarsus, and Cappadocia.
 Others came from Italy and the Hellenized parts of the Roman Empire.
 The excavations suggest they first lived in isolated enclaves attached to Roman legion camps and intermarried with other similar oriental families within the military orders of the region.

 Raphael Patai states that later Roman writers remarked that they differed little in either customs, manner of writing, or names from the people among whom they dwelt; and it was especially difficult to differentiate Jews from the Syrians.
 After Pannonia was ceded to the Huns in 433, the garrison populations were withdrawn to Italy, and only a few, enigmatic traces remain of a possible Jewish presence in the area some centuries later.
 No evidence has yet been found of a Jewish presence in antiquity in Germany beyond its Roman border, nor in Eastern Europe.
 In Gaul and Germany itself, with the possible exception of Trier and Cologne, the archeological evidence suggests at most a fleeting presence of very few Jews, primarily itinerant traders or artisans.